 How sad.
 Kelly, as you know, none of the symptoms you just mentioned mean anything to a homeopath!

-What?
+Why?
 What do you mean they don’t mean anything?
 I just told you what was wrong!

 The Repertory rubrics (headings) for these symptoms (fever, sore throat, etc.) are so large, so HUGE, so general, that virtually every homeopathic remedy has them!!!

-What’s peculiar about your fever?
+We need to know what’s peculiar about your fever?
 What’s strange or characteristic about your sore throat?
 That’s what we have to know!
 So, towards that end….

 The Big 4!